At Gateway Chiropractic

 Spa Therapies and Treatments

-A variety of hydrotherapy body treatments administered in spas using sugar scrubs, with a relaxation massage.
+A variety of hydrotherapy body treatments administered in spas using sugar scrubs, followed by a relaxation massage.

 Herbal Thai Compression Balls and Hot Stones.